 But don’t take it too seriously: Hey Jim Nantz and Phil Simms, where was the energy?
 The controversy?
 The heated discussion on bad calls?
 The viewing audience wanted to be entertained, not lulled to sleep.

 Lastly, when you have momentum, hit the gas!
 If you’re winning don’t over think it and don’t get cocky.
 Keep finding new ways to keep the pedal to the metal.
 And speaking of momentum, did you see Leon Sandcastle?
-Now here’s a guy that took the power of the event and kept the momentum going.
+Now here’s a man who took the power of the event and kept the momentum going.